tmfksoft/DiscordLink/README.md

 DiscordLink already has support for the following plugins and features.

  - Support for Towny in the form of variables in chat for town names and so on.
+ - Support for TownyChat, ignores messages directed to nonpublic channels such as Town, Nation and Admin channels.
  - Support for Permission Groups to show the players permission group in chat.
  - Support for Economy plugins to show the players balance in chat.
 (For w.e reason)